 - 1. Close sea cocks and drain the sea water system. - 2.
 Open drain valve on cylinder block and drain engine coolant into a clean container.
 Close drain valve. - 3.
-Loosen hose clamps (A) and disconnect sea water tube (B). - 4.
-Remove cap screws (D) and remove rear end cap (C).
+Loosen hose clamps and disconnect sea water tube. - 4.
+Remove cap screws and remove rear end cap.
 Identify end cap so it can be installed in the same position as removed. - 5.
-Remove socket head cap screws (E). - 6.
-Remove cap screws (G) and remove front end cap (F).
+Remove socket head cap screws. - 6.
+Remove cap screws and remove front end cap.
 Identify end cap so it can be installed in the same position as removed. - 7.
 Thoroughly inspect condition of end cap sealing O-rings.
 Sealing O-rings may be reused if not excessively worn or damaged during disassembly.
 Replace sealing rings as necessary.

-- 8. Remove socket head cap screws (I). - 9.
-Remove heat exchanger core (H) through rear side of housing. - 10.
+- 8. Remove socket head cap screws. - 9.
+Remove heat exchanger core tube stack through rear side of housing. - 10.
 Remove remaining end cap from water manifold/ heat exchanger housing.
 Remove end cap from heat exchanger core. - 11.
 Thoroughly clean all buildup from both end caps and inspect zinc plug in each.
 Replace plugs as needed. - 12.
 Use a brass rod to clean out any buildup in each heat exchanger tube.
 Run the rod the entire length of each tube to push debris out.
 Flush the heat exchanger tubes with clean water, making sure all tubes are cleared of debris.

-If you suspect that your heat exchanger core is defective, have your authorized Nanni representative to handle this task.
-Replace the heat exchanger core as required.
-Remove and thoroughly clean with water the manifold/heat exchanger housing if needed.
+If you suspect that your heat exchanger core tube stack is defective, have your authorized Nanni representative to handle this task.
+Remove and thoroughly clean with water the manifold/heat exchanger housing as needed.

 Inspect end cap O-rings which may be reused if not worn nor flattened.
 Lubricate front and rear end cap O-rings with clean multi-purpose grease.
-Thighten cap screws (D) to 24 Nm (18 lb-ft).
+Thighten cap screws to 49 Nm (36 lb-ft).